Sigil-Wen/Dream-with-Vision-Pro/README.md

 ##  Enter Your Vision:

 Type in the text description of the object you envision.
-It could be anything from an elephant to a sword.
-Let your imagination run wild.
+This could be anything from an elephant to a sword.
+Unleash your imagination.
+Once you've described it, your object will appear before you.

 ## How it Works
 Here's a step-by-step breakdown of what Dream with Vision Pro does: